 If a client would like to sharpen up and redefine their results, they should contact their technician to book in for a ‘top up’ treatment.
-This will help freshen up and brighten the results for a more desirable effect.
+This will help freshen up the results for a more desirable effect.

 What are the Benefits of a Scalp Micropigmentation Procedure?

 Millions of people around the world suffer with varying degrees of hair loss.
 Scalp micropigmentation is a fantastic way to counter the negative effects of hair loss and is superior to many other hair loss treatments.
 Below, we have listed the benefits of scalp micropigmentation: